FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 #### Layer file

-In this package, there is only one layer, configured in the file [maze.yaml](world/maze.yaml).
+In this package, there is only one layer file ([maze.yaml](world/maze.yaml)).
 This configuration works by taking an image ([maze.png](world/maze.png)) and using a threshold to turn it into a binary image.
 It then builds a map by placing walls where the image transitions from 0 to 1 or 1 to 0.

 Another possible configuration for this file is to manually define line segments in a .dat file and use it to define the walls of the map.